intel/neural-compressor/docs/source/pruning_details.md

-  The Group-lasso algorithm is used to prune entire rows, columns or blocks of parameters that result in a smaller dense network.
+  The main idea of Group Lasso is to construct an objective function that penalizes the L2 parametrization of the grouped variables, determines the coefficients of some groups of variables to be zero, and obtains a refined model by feature filtering.